Blank Space: Lyrics and music

 Swift told NME in 2015 that when "Blank Space" was released, "[half] the people got the joke, half the people really think that [she was] really owning the fact that [she was] a psychopath".
 According to Sloan, the narrator of "Blank Space" is unreliable, and therefore it is open to interpretation whether the song is a true portrayal of Swift's character or not.
 In contemporary publications, journalists commented that the track represented 1989s lighthearted view on failed relationships and departed from the idealized romance on Swift's past albums.
 Others wrote that Swift made fun of her image and the media discourse surrounding her celebrity, which later served as the foundation for her sixth studio album Reputation (2017), an album exploring her public experiences and the media gossip.

-Martin and Shellback employed a sparse production for "Blank Space" as Swift wanted the song to emphasize the lyrics and vocals.
-Musically, "Blank Space" is an electropop song that is set over minimal hip-hop-influenced beats.
-Annie Zaleski said that the beats resonate like the sounds of a grandfather clock.
-The song incorporates synthesizers, percussioned guitar strums, and layered backing vocals.
-Swift sing-speaks the verses and, in the refrain, sings in her higher register as the production crescendos with faster programmed drums.
+According to Swift, Martin and Shellback employed a sparse production for "Blank Space" because she wanted to emphasize the lyrics and vocals.
+Set over a tempo of 96 beats per minute, the track is a minimalist electropop song.
+It begins with two bars of drum machine beats that evoke hip-hop, accompanied by keyboards playing the musical notes C—F—A—F ostinato.
+The music critic Annie Zaleski described the beats as having a resonant quality, like sounds of a grandfather clock.
+As the track progresses, the lo-fi organ sound underlays the chord progression of F—Dm(7)—B♭—C, and its arrangement incorporates synthesizers, percussioned guitar strums, and layered backing vocals.
+Swift sing-speaks the verses, while in the refrain, she sings in her higher register as the production crescendos with faster programmed drums.
 Some critics compared the song's minimal production to the music of Lorde, specifically her 2013 album Pure Heroine.
-According to Spins Andrew Unterberger, "Blank Space" embraces 1980s pop music authenticity, but with a modern twist.
+According to Spins Andrew Unterberger, "Blank Space" embraces 1980s pop music authenticity, but it also incorporates a modern sonic approach.